-Per the report, the reboot of the sequels — which received immense fan backlash — would be a three-season series, rather than a movie trilogy and would feature archive footage of the late Fisher, Ford, and Harrison in the first season.
+Per the report, the sequel’s reboot, which received immense fan backlash, would be a three-season series rather than a movie trilogy and feature archive footage of the late Fisher, Ford, and Harrison in the first season.
 Each season, presumably, would rework the events of one of the sequel trilogy movies, Star Wars: Episode VII – The Force Awakens (2015), Star Wars: Episode VIII – The Last Jedi (2017), and Star Wars: Episode IX – The Rise of Skywalker (2019).

 According to the report:

 This would mean the first season would rework The Force Awakens, season two would change The Last Jedi, and the third would switch-up The Rise of Skywalker.

 One of the most exciting aspects of this rumor is the idea that sequel director JJ Abrams already filmed a scene with the beloved core trio from Star Wars: Episode IV – A New Hope (1977), Star Wars: Episode V – The Empire Strikes Back (1980), and Star Wars: Episode VI – The Return of the Jedi that would be incorporated into the first season of the streaming Star Wars series:

 …this reunion would not be a “CGI stunt”, but rather a scene filmed with all three actors – Harrison Ford, Mark Hamill, and the late Carrie Fisher – which was apparently shot back during filming for The Force Awakens.